Youth Volleyball Primer

 For additional information, visit the NoVA Volleyball Alliance website

 Boys volleyball is played in a growing number of Northern Virginia High Schools.
 Although no longer a varsity sport, it operates through the unaffiliated Northern Virginia High School Boys Volleyball League (NVHSBVL) and has shown steady progress in the region for several years.
-There is a 2019 initiative underway to work with local school districts to officially sanction HS Boys Volleyball as a varsity sport.
+There is an initiative underway to work with local school districts to officially sanction HS Boys Volleyball as a varsity sport.

 For additional information, visit the NoVA Boys Volleyball website

 B. Club Programs

 Club Volleyball (aka.
 Travel Volleyball) offers the most advanced and competitive youth volleyball in the region.
 Club teams are available for both girls and boys starting with Elementary School (12s and under), going through Middle School (13s & 14s) and High School (15s, 16s, 17s, 18s).
 In Northern Virginia, all club teams are members of the Chesapeake Region (CHRVA) of the USA Volleyball governing organization.
 Participants must be members of USA Volleyball and coaches must be certified.
 Tryouts for club teams are always held in early November.
 Teams practice 2 or 3 times per week in the evenings or on weekends.
 The playing season runs from January through May or June with most teams competing in full day or multiday tournaments on weekends 2 or 3 times each month.